 My dad was a joiner, and he used to have a workshop attached to our house.
 When I was a kid I used to be always messing around and making stuff for myself, and I always wanted to be a joiner just like my dad – but he wanted me to go to school and study art.
 All I wanted to do is go out and earn a living.

 Art therapy changed me.
-I went from being a joiner to a Master student thanks to it, and it occurred to me that the best thing to study would be how art therapy affected me.
-At the time I didn’t appreciate how much bigger the mental effect of my disability was compared to the physical effect.
+I went from being a joiner to a master's student, and it occurred to me that the best thing to study would be how art therapy affected me.
+At the time I didn’t appreciate how much bigger the mental effects of my disability was compared to the physical effects.
 My response to becoming paraplegic was just to buckle down and get on with it – but looking back now I realise just how much it did mess with my head.

 Art therapy has been around since the Second World War, but it is still very stuck in traditional ideas of painting, drawing and sculpting.
 With new virtual technology, there is a new tool we can use in art therapy, the creative possibilities of which are almost limitless.
 I took the Japanese idea of Kitsuki art – accepting the beauty in your flaws, which I thought tied in perfectly with my experiences of spiral injury.
 So for one of the pieces, I created a ceramic sculpture of a spine, broke it, then welded the pieces back together with gold thread.

 I think what happened to me made me change for the better.
 I’m more confident now.
 It’s always at the back of my mind that I’m the same bloke that I always was – but I’m clearly not.
 If you are older, or even younger and worried about going to university, I say ‘just do it’.
 Grab the bull by the horns and go for it.
 What’s the worst that can happen?"